The Employment Law Review: New Zealand

 An employer must ensure that employee data is protected by such security safeguards as are reasonable in the circumstances and that the information is not kept for longer than is necessary.

-Employers are required to retain personal records of former employees for no longer than is reasonably necessary after the employment relationship has ended.
-However, there are specific employee records that must be kept for a statutory period (six years for employee wages and time records, and six years for holiday and leave records, from the date on which those records are created).
+Employers are required not to retain personal records of former employees for any longer than is reasonably necessary after the employment relationship has ended.
+However, there are specific employee records that must be kept for a statutory period (six years for employee wages, time records, holiday and leave records, from the date on which those records are created).

 ii Cross-border data transfers